atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 III ^2 The, jou rney; to; London.
 ■; LII
 ■list
-'ll st; Oh! thatst well— — very wellf’
+'ll st; Oh! thatst well----very wellf’
 ’ I '
 st cried he: they mean, by that hint, if ’